DannyBen/loadrunner/README.md

     hooks/myrepo/push@branch=master
     hooks/myrepo/push@tag=release

-When none of the hooks are found, LoadRunner will respond with a list of hooks it was looking for, so you can use this response to figure out what it needs.
+When none of the hooks are found, Loadrunner will respond with a list of hooks it was looking for, so you can use this response to figure out what it needs.